wh1t3cAt1k/whitemath/README.md

 -1.
 WHY?

-Because I believe that the majority of shareableideas ought to be shared.
+Because I believe that the majority of shareable ideas ought to be shared.

-I wanted to go open-source more than four years ago, but wanted to write a thorough documentation before I would disclose all that stuff.
+I wanted to go open-source more than four years ago, but thought to write a thorough documentation before I would disclose all that stuff.
 This never happened, as you could expect.